ahsannawazch/Multimodal-RAG/README.md

     chainlit run app.py
     ```

-2. Upload a PDF: When prompted, upload your PDF file to begin indexing it on disk.
+2. Upload a PDF: When prompted, upload your PDF file to begin indexing it on the disk.

 3. Ask Questions: Once the PDF is uploaded and indexed, you can ask questions about the content, and the app will retrieve and display relevant information, including images and text.